oiao/pltmov/README.md

   movie = Movie()
   ````

-2. Define your plotting function as usual, but use the instance's `@record` wrapper:
+2. Define your plotting function as usual, but use the instance's `record` wrapper:

   ```python
   import numpy as np